 “Touché,” Lightsong said.

-“Are you going to explain why you consider showing me up is the most sincere form of compliment?”
+“Are you going to explain why you consider showing me up to the most sincere form of compliment?”

 “Of course I am going to explain it,” Lightsong said.
 “My dear, have you ever known me to make an inflammatorily ridiculous statement without providing some form of an equally ridiculous explanation to back it up?”